 Not all personal brands are built around initials and numbers.
 It’s the same with corporate logos.
 In the case of Spanish-born Nadal, the inspiration for his brand came from a nickname.
 Known for an intense style of play that includes grunts and fist pumps on court, it is not a stretch to try to figure out how he got the nickname of Raging Bull.

-The beautiful thing about this personal logo is also quite easily the most confusing thing about it.
+The beautiful thing about the Rafa Nadal logo is also quite easily the most confusing thing about it.
 The design is sharp, well-defined and stylish.
 What you basically have here are two lightning bolts that form a mirror image and when viewed appear to create a bull’s head.
 It’s simply brilliant and dynamic.
 I would go as far as to say I would pick this one to become an iconic logo as it meets all the criteria.
 Well, except for that confusing part I mentioned a moment ago.

 If you had not known that Nadal’s nickname was Raging Bull, would you have connected the incredible lightning bolt logo to him?